omarhammad/CMS_API/README.md

 - ### Project - week 2
     - DoctorController has (GET ALL, GET ONE, DELETE) endpoints
     - test.http file initiated in "test" package has tests for each endpoint and any potential status code.
-    -  js files in statics/js/doctors folder  has functions that calls each endpoint using Ajax (fetch) and ready to be used and fill the html pages.
+    - js files in statics/js/doctors folder, in each js file i call the endpoints to fill in each page using Ajax ( fetch).

 #### <span style ="color:orange">Thanks for reading my Project description.</span>